 Blues Point Reserve

 They continued riding on through North Sydney and Crows Nest before joining River Road.
 It is a fun road to ride on.
 River Road leads to Burns Bay Road which, in turn, leads to another bridge but not one of the main three.
-So far, the Sydney trike tour birthday experience was already so much fun.
+So far, Harley Davidson 4Bridges tour experience was already so much fun.

 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge